klyshko/klyshko.github.io/_pages/about.md

   Industry experience
 </div>
 <h2>Biotech &amp; AI diagnostics in healthcare</h2>
-<p>Before Fable, I worked on computational peptide design at drug-discovery startup <a href="https://www.menten.ai/">Menten.ai</a>.</p>
+<p>Before Grove acquired my team, I was an ML Scientist II at <a href="https://fabletherapeutics.com/">Fable Therapeutics</a>, where I worked on de novo antibody design and property optimization.
+Earlier, I worked on computational peptide design at drug-discovery startup <a href="https://www.menten.ai/">Menten.ai</a>.</p>
-<p>I also built computer vision and machine learning tools for diagnostics.
-At <a href="https://www.denti.ai/">Denti.ai</a>, I developed models for dental X-ray analysis and dental pathology detections.
+<p>I also built computer vision and machine learning tools for diagnostics in healthcare.
+At <a href="https://www.denti.ai/">Denti.ai</a>, I developed models for dental X-ray analysis and dental pathology detection.
 At <a href="https://neuroopticdx.com/">NeuroopticDx</a>, I worked on computer-vision and time-series models for facial video and micro eye movement data, focused on neuro-diagnostic research.</p>
 </div>

 <div class="iso-section">